 Additionally, the company is registered in the AIM section of the London Stock Exchange.
-It is also authorized by the Cyprus Securities and Exchange Commission, Australian Securities and Investments Commission, New Zealand and South Africa.
 Since it is not registered in the USA, the American traders cannot use the exchange’s services at the moment.

 There are several security tools designed to protect your money from hackers and other cybercriminals.
 Firstly, all funds are kept at segregated client bank accounts according to the regulative rules.
 Next, the funds for hedging are Plus500’s own and your funds are not to be touched in that aspect.